History of MS Stockholm (1941) in Timeline

 MS Stockholm (1941)

-MS Stockholm refers to two ocean liners commissioned by the Swedish American Line in the late 1930s.
-The first ship was destroyed by fire during construction in 1938.
-The second ship, completed in 1941, was immediately sold to the Italian government and renamed MS Sabaudia.
-It was used by the Regia Marina and Kriegsmarine, though it's unclear if it functioned as a troopship.
-MS Sabaudia was sunk by British bombers outside Trieste in 1944, marking the end of its brief service during World War II.
+MS Stockholm refers to two ocean liners commissioned by the Swedish American Line from Italy (1936-1941).
+The first ship was destroyed by fire during construction (1938).
+The second, completed in 1941, was immediately sold to the Italian government and renamed MS Sabaudia.
+It served in the Regia Marina and Kriegsmarine during World War II, potentially as a troopship, though it is unknown if it was actually ever used for that purpose.
+MS Sabaudia was sunk by British bombers near Trieste in 1944.

-The 1941 Stockholm resembled a smaller version of North German Lloyd's 1929-built Blue Riband winners SS Bremen.
+The 1941 Stockholm resembled a smaller version of North German Lloyd's 1929-built SS Bremen.

-The 1941 Stockholm resembled a smaller version of North German Lloyd's 1930-built Blue Riband winners SS Europa.
+The 1941 Stockholm resembled a smaller version of North German Lloyd's 1930-built SS Europa.

 November 1936: Order Placed for New Stockholm